 Preventive measures to avoid attracting wild animals

-Eliminate white grubs (European chafer larvae) from lawns.
+Eliminate white grubs (European chafer larvae) from the lawn.

-Install vinyl slats designed for chain-link fences on the trunks of fruit trees to prevent animals from climbing.
+Install vinyl strips designed for chain-link fences on the trunks of fruit trees to prevent animals from climbing them.

-Install netting on top of the tree if animals are reaching it by climbing by an adjacent tree or a fence.
+Install a net over the tree if the animal reaches it by climbing a nearby tree or fence.

 If you notice any damage caused by a wild animal on your property, it is essential to identify the animal in order to take the appropriate means to keep it away.
 To find out about the animal's life habits and select an appropriate solution, consult the Animaux importuns (troublesome animals) section of the website of the Ministère des Forêts, de la Faune et des Parcs du Québec.